huntdatacenter/docs/docs/govern-science/compliance/certificates.md

 # Certificates

-**HUNT Cloud complies with three international management systems, one for quality management (ISO 9001), one for information security (ISO 27001), and one for information privacy (ISO 27701).**
+**HUNT Cloud complies with three international management systems: quality management (ISO 9001);  information security (ISO/IEC 27001); and information privacy (ISO/IEC 27701).**

 For each certificate, independent auditors examines our governance, management, infrastructure, services and operations.
 Reports from these audits are available to data controllers on request.

-Our ISO 9001 and ISO 27001 certificates have been issued since 2017, while our ISO 27701 certificate has been issued since 2024.
+Our ISO 9001 and ISO/IEC 27001 certificates have been issued since 2017, while the ISO/IEC 27701 certificate has been issued since 2024.

 [[toc]]